 Steps to Make Homemade Baked Fish Sticks

-Making fish sticks from scratch gives you full control over the ingredients so you can feel good about serving it to your family.
-Whole fish fillet is cut into strips, tossed with a well-seasoned Panko breadcrumbs, and baked in the oven for a crispy coating and a moist, tender, and flaky interior.
+Making fish sticks from scratch gives you full control over the ingredients so you can feel good about serving them to your family.
+Whole fish fillet is cut into strips, tossed with well-seasoned Panko breadcrumbs, and baked in the oven for a crispy coating and a moist, tender, and flaky interior.

 The detailed print-friendly recipe with ingredient measurements can be found at the bottom of this article, but these are the general steps for making homemade baked fish sticks: